coders-school/cpp-fundamentals/module3/04_hazards.en.md

 }
 ```

-If all objects `shared_ptr<T>` references to this variable are deleted, the resource is released.
+If all objects of `shared_ptr<T>` referencing to this variable are deleted, the resource is released.
 <!-- .element: class="fragment fade-in" -->

-Our usual indicator we downloaded earlier with `get()`, will have an address for a resource that no longer exists.
+Our raw pointer we downloaded earlier with `get()` will have an address for a resource that no longer exists.
 <!-- .element: class="fragment fade-in" -->

 Attempting to use it will result in an UB or a crash.
-Be very careful with the usual pointers.
+Be very careful with raw pointers.
 <!-- .element: class="fragment fade-in" -->

 ___

 ## Conclusions

-* <!-- .element: class="fragment fade-in" --> indicators may not point to anything (<code>nullptr</code>), the references must point to some previously created object
+* <!-- .element: class="fragment fade-in" --> pointers may not point to anything (<code>nullptr</code>), the references must point to some previously created object
 * <!-- .element: class="fragment fade-in" --> pointers and references can be dangerous (more often pointers) if they are associated with objects that no longer exist
-  * these are the so-called dangling pointers / references, dangling pointers / references
+  * these are the so-called dangling pointers/references
 * <!-- .element: class="fragment fade-in" --> The reference cannot be assigned an object other than the one specified during its initialization
-* <!-- .element: class="fragment fade-in" --> pointers can be assigned new addresses to point to other objects (except fixed pointers)
+* <!-- .element: class="fragment fade-in" --> pointers can be assigned to new addresses to point to other objects (except constant pointers)
-* <!-- .element: class="fragment fade-in" --> better by default not to use raw pointers
+* <!-- .element: class="fragment fade-in" --> it's better not to use raw pointers
 * <!-- .element: class="fragment fade-in" --> it's better to use smart pointers